 -

-:- builds that include the Build and Release stages;
+release:- builds that include the Build and Release stages;

 - PR builds with release as the target branch only execute dry runs of the actual release, without actually publishing anything;